abatsakidis/AES-CBC-Text-Encryptor-PWA-/README.md

-## Description ##

-AES CBC Text Encryptor (PWA)
+# 🔐 AES CBC Text Encryptor (PWA)

-This is a lightweight Progressive Web App (PWA) built with HTML, JavaScript, and CryptoJS that allows users to encrypt and decrypt text using the AES encryption algorithm in CBC mode with SHA-256 password hashing.
-It supports:
+A lightweight **Progressive Web App (PWA)** built with HTML, JavaScript, and CryptoJS that allows you to **encrypt and decrypt text** using **AES encryption in CBC mode** with **SHA-256 password hashing**.

+---

+### ✨ Features

-*    AES encryption/decryption in CBC mode with PKCS7 padding
+- 🔒 AES encryption/decryption (CBC mode, PKCS7 padding)
-*   Password-based key derivation using SHA-256
+- 🔑 Password-based key derivation using SHA-256
-*    Random IV generation per encryption
+- 🔁 Random IV generation for each encryption
-*   Saving encrypted/decrypted results as .txt files
+- 💾 Save encrypted/decrypted results as `.txt` files
-*    Loading input text from files
+- 📁 Load text input from local files
-*    Offline functionality via service worker (PWA support)
+- ⚙️ Offline functionality (PWA - installable web app)

-Ideal for simple text protection tasks that can run entirely in the browser, even without internet access.
+> Perfect for local, client-side text protection — no server or internet connection required.

+---

 ### 🔧 How to Use